imliuyzh/lfs101x-notes/chapter15.md

 Linux provides a wide choice of shells and they are listed in the `/etc/shells` file.

 ## A Simple `bash` Script
-The first line of the script, `#!/usr/bin/env bash`, gets the path of the command interpreter from the system environment.
+The first line of the script, `#!/usr/bin/env bash`, gets the path to the command interpreter from the system environment.
 The special two-character sequence, `#!`, is often called a shebang.

 Save it as `hello.sh` and enter `chmod +x hello.sh` to make the file executable by all users: